Mayanka-Sheoran/fun-ipl-statistics/README.md

 # fun-ipl-statistics

 Some fun facts about the Indian Premier League and analysis of team performances and player performances through the seasons.
+Takes a while to load since all the data comes to the FE and all data crunching and manipulation is done on the FE.

  * PWA (Progressive Web App)
  * Responsive web app for both mobile and web